hrbrmstr/burrp/README.md

 To use this package you either need to have Burp proxy export files handy, use the built-in example data file or [download Burp](https://portswigger.net/burp/) and capture some web traffic and export the data.

-The current Burp proxy example capture file is of a capture from the :orange: "news survey" and was used solely out of convenience (was making sure it actually POSTed formndata).
-It will be subbed out for something much less depressing at some point.
+The current Burp proxy example capture file is of a capture from the [Bloomberg Hottest Year on Record](https://www.bloomberg.com/graphics/2014-hottest-year-on-record/) scrollytelling datavis.
+It's a good example of how to use Burp to capture requests as you interactively work in a browser (you can get the JSON data behind the vis this way, too).

 The following functions are implemented: